aslingandastone/ANE-Flurry/README.md

 Air Native Extension for Flurry Analytics (iOS + Android)
 ======================================

 This is an [Air native extension](http://www.adobe.com/devnet/air/native-extensions-for-air.html) for [Flurry](http://flurry.com) SDK on iOS and Android.
-It has been developed by [FreshPlanet](http://freshplanet.com) and is used in the game [SongPop](http://songpop.fm).
+Forked from [FreshPlanet](http://freshplanet.com).
+Extended functionality by [A Sling and a Stone] (http://aslingandastone.com).

 Flurry SDK Versions
 ---------

-* iOS: 5.2.0
+* iOS: 6.2.0
-* Android: 4.0.0
+* Android: 5.3.0

 Installation